White blood cell: Disorders

 The two commonly used categories of white blood cell disorders divide them quantitatively into those causing excessive numbers (proliferative disorders) and those causing insufficient numbers (leukopenias).
 Leukocytosis is usually healthy (e.g., fighting an infection), but it also may be dysfunctionally proliferative.
 Proliferative disorders of white blood cells can be classed as myeloproliferative and lymphoproliferative.
 Some are autoimmune, but many are neoplastic.

 Another way to categorize disorders of white blood cells is qualitatively.
 There are various disorders in which the number of white blood cells is normal but the cells do not function normally.

 Neoplasia of white blood cells can be benign but is often malignant.
 Of the various tumors of the blood and lymph, cancers of white blood cells can be broadly classified as leukemias and lymphomas, although those categories overlap and are often grouped together.

-Leucopenias
+Leukopenias

 A range of disorders can cause decreases in white blood cells.
 This type of white blood cell decreased is usually the neutrophil.
 In this case the decrease may be called neutropenia or granulocytopenia.
 Less commonly, a decrease in lymphocytes (called lymphocytopenia or lymphopenia) may be seen.

 Neutropenia

 Neutropenia can be acquired or intrinsic.
 A decrease in levels of neutrophils on lab tests is due to either decreased production of neutrophils or increased removal from the blood.
-The following list of causes is not complete.